Ever heard the story about the Tates Compass ?

 1. Its a play on words with the aphorism “He who hesitates is Lost.”

-Update: The company selling the Tates compass was apologetic and refunded my purchase price.
+Update: After I contacted Amazon, the company selling the Tates compass was apologetic and refunded my purchase price.